 Referrals can come through inbound and outbound marketing strategies.
 Inbound referrals happen when a client comes to you based on someone else’s recommendation.
 Outbound referrals are the result of intentional actions by you and your team to ask clients for referrals, either directly or indirectly.

 For example, you may decide to develop a referral program that incentivizes clients to spread the word about your firm.
 Advisors are not barred from paying for referrals, if they follow compliance rules.
 If you’re not ready to launch a full-scale referral program yet, consider other ways you could generate referrals.
-In addition to client appreciation events, you can:

-- Use a lead generation service like SmartAsset AMP to reach more prospective clients and scale your business more efficiently
+| Lead Generation Services | Using a lead generation service like SmartAsset AMP can help you reach more prospective clients and scale your business with qualified referrals more efficiently. |

-Having a strategic plan for referrals is key.
+Having a strategic plan for referrals matters.
 In the Kitces report, the vast majority of advisors relied on referrals for growth but 58% lacked a well-defined, consistent plan for obtaining them.
 Evaluating which sources or activities are most likely to produce a steady stream of referrals can help you decide where to focus your efforts and how to shape your marketing.

 Why RIA Marketing Plans Matter